-Houston Chronicle: Federal employees in Houston squeezed as payday comes without paycheck
+Houston’s federal employees squeezed as payday comes without a paycheck.

 Related: Houston businesses stepped up to help affected workers.